franklinqin0/blog/docs/algo/merge-two-binary-trees.md

         curr = stack.pop()
         if not curr[0] or not curr[1]:
             continue
+        # merge root values
         curr[0].val += curr[1].val
+        # if left subtree of 1st tree exists
         if not curr[0].left:
             curr[0].left = curr[1].left
         else:
             stack.append([curr[0].left, curr[1].left])
+        # if right subtree of 1st tree exists
         if not curr[0].right:
             curr[0].right = curr[1].right
         else: